Cecil Meares: Later life

 During World War I, he joined the Royal Flying Corps, rising to the rank of lieutenant-colonel.
 In 1915, Meares married Anna Christina Spengler (1891-1974).
 Following the end of the war, he traveled to Japan and assisted the Japanese Naval Air Service as part of the British Air Mission.

-After his return from Japan, Meares and his wife later moved to Victoria BC, Canada.
+After his return from Japan, Meares and his wife later moved to Victoria, British Columbia, Canada.
 The couple lived a quiet life there and involved themselves in various community gatherings.
 Meares died in Victoria in 1937.
 His wife, Annie, died in September 1974.
 She bequeathed a lot of Meares' possessions and letters to the Royal British Columbia Museum.